SECTION 121 + 1031

 If you sell the property just prior to the expiration of the five-year period, you can claim the Section 121 Primary Residence exclusion on all of the Capital Gains, not just the amount that accrued while you were living in it.

-Your only tax liability will be a 25% tax called a Depreciation Recapture tax, figured on the amount of depreciation that you claimed during the three years that the property was a rental investment property.
+Your only tax liability will be a Depreciation Recapture tax, up to 25% depending on your marginal tax bracket for Ordinary Income, figured on the amount of depreciation that you claimed during the three years that the property was a rental investment property.

 Let’s use an Example.